 You can trust Cycling Weekly.
 Our team of experts put in hard miles testing cycling tech and will always share honest, unbiased advice to help you choose.
 Find out more about how we test.

 Pinarello likes to keep its model runs limited, focusing on a capsule collection suited to a range of rider needs.

 Its CEO told us: “We don’t want to make a bike for a sprinter, a bike for the climber.
 You don’t have to have a bike for every ride – it’s all marketing.
 We find the best combination.”

-For those seeking ultimate performance, there's the Dogma F10X-Light, which uses a new carbon lay up to drop the weight down to 760g for a size 53 frame.
+For those seeking ultimate in climbing performance, there's the Dogma F12X-Light, which uses a new carbon lay up to drop the weight.
+You can buy this with rim or disc brakes.

-Endurance riders will look towards the Pinarello K models – the most recent being the Pinarello K10.
-The K models enjoy a more relaxed geometry, matched with the compliance the Dogma is famous for and 28mm tyres which make for a capable all day bike.
+The 'basic K' is now in its Pinarello Dogma K10 iteration.
+The Dogma K models enjoy a more relaxed geometry, matched with the compliance the Dogma is famous for and 28mm tyres which make for a capable all day bike.

 Designed specifically with cobbles in mind and ideal for endurance rides on rutted roads is the Dogma K10S Disk - which has a special party trick in the shape of the eDDS 2.0 rear suspension.
 The newest model can be locked out via connection with a Garmin Edge computer and can also adjust itself depending upon the road surface.